 If you don’t want to pass down your business, it is even more important to make plans for exactly how the sale of the business will occur, who will be in control, and how the financial arrangements will involve (or not involve) your family members.
 You can ensure that your financial interest in the business is protected.

 The primary reason why most small businesses fail to successfully make the transition from one generation to the next is the failure to plan for that transition.
 Ideally, you should be thinking about the future of your business from its inception.
 For example, deciding which legal structure to choose for your business will directly impact how you pass it down to the next generation.
 If you don’t want to pass on the business, it is even more important to make plans for the sale of the business to ensure that your financial interest in the business is protected.

 Business Owners & Asset Protection: Protecting Your Assets

 Protecting the assets you have worked so very hard to acquire over the course of your life should always be an important part of your estate planning process.
 Whether those assets are personal, or business related, they could all be at risk in the event of your incapacity or death.
 Without a plan in place, your assets could be lost to Uncle Sam in the form of federal gift and estate taxes, or they could be depleted when you face paying for long term nursing care, whether in your home or in a nursing facility.
 Fortunately, there are excellent strategies, methods, and asset protection planning tools that can be used to guard your heard-earned assets while you are alive, and also ensure they are protected after you are gone.

 The estate planning attorneys at Slaton Schauer Law Firm, PLLC look forward to helping you create an estate plan that protects your business and your assets.
-Contact our office today by calling 512-258-9455 or filling out our online contact form.
+If you are concerned about business owners & asset protection, contact our office today by calling 512-258-9455 or filling out our online contact form.